ipld/js-ipld/README.md

 Listing of dependencies from the IPLD ecosystem.

+> This table is generated using the module `package-table` with `package-table --data=package-list.json`.

 | Package | Version | Deps | CI | Coverage |
 | ---------|---------|---------|---------|--------- |
 | **IPLD Formats** |